 Before we even get into the quality of the sound, we have to express our disappointment that there is no equalization setting to adjust.
 It would be simple for Apple to allow customers to adjust the volume of various instruments.
 The company’s jingle should appeal to a wide audience, although it might need some fine-tuning.
 The most recent iteration of Bose earphones has a three-band equalizer.

 We found that the AirPods Pro (2nd generation solitary)’s battery life is 5 hours, 43 minutes with ANC on, slightly shy of Apple’s 6-hour standard.
-The charging case adds 24 hours of listening or 19 hours, and 30 minutes of conversation time.
+The charging case adds 24 hours of listening, 19 hours of listening, and 30 minutes of conversation time.
 Recharging has many possibilities.
 The case may be wirelessly charged on a Qi, MagSafe, or Apple Watch charging pad using a Lightning cable.

 Remember that battery cells deteriorate over time.
 A battery optimization function on your iPhone learns your listening patterns and only charges the earphones to 80%, reaching 100% immediately before you use them.
 This is a good start, but using AirPods consistently limits their lifespan.
 Wireless charging accelerates Li-ion battery cell degradation.
 Eco-friendly headphones are needed since wireless earphones are not sustainable.